azoth-lang/azoth.language.reference/src/azoth.md

 # `system` Namespace

+## `azoth.Exception`

+Exception is a base class that provides basic functionality for exceptions.
+Note that a type does not need to inherit from `Exception` to be throwable.
+It is just a base class that it is recommended that all reference types meant for throwing inherit from.

+Exception provides two primary benefits.
+First, it includes and inner exception for use when catching an exception of one type and wrapping it to throw an exception of another type.
+Second, it provides and exception message that interacts well with structured logging.
+Exception messages may contain references to properties of the exception.
+These messages play well with structured logging so that when an exception is logged, there is a distinction between the template of the exception message and the actual message with values filled in.
+Also, exception properties referenced in the message can be logged as associated data.

+Note that `Exception` does not have any associated stack trace information like it does in languages such as C# or Java.

 ## `azoth.Iterable`

 ## `azoth.Iterator`

 ### Enumerate

 The standard library provides an `enumerate()` method for counting.
 This provides the index of each value in the iterator sequence.

 ```azoth
 foreach #(i, x) in (5..10).enumerate()